jmercat/starter-academic/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm a research scientist at Toyota Research Institute.
+        I'm a senior research scientist at Toyota Research Institute.
 I pre-train, uptrain, fine-tune, experiment, and do research with Large Language Models, Vision Language Models, and Large Behavior Models.

-        I attempt to understand and improve transformers.
-I apply large models to robotic manipulation to push the boundary of open-ended embodied intelligence.
+        I attempt to understand and improve large models, their evaluation process, and their training data.
+I apply large models to robotic manipulation, and agents to push the boundary of open-ended embodied intelligence.

     design:
       columns: '1'